-1. Download the latest Segger J-Link software and documentation pack.
-2. Open the executable software installer on the download directory.
+1. Download the latest Segger J-Link software and documentation pack from the Segger website.
+2. Run the executable software installer within the download directory.
 3. Follow the on-screen instructions to complete the installation.
-Ensure that the Install USB Driver for J-Link option is checked, as shown in Figure 3.
+Ensure the Install USB Driver for J-Link option is checked, as shown in Figure 2.

-Figure 3.
+Figure 2.
 Segger J-Link Driver Installation Options

-4. Plug in the emulator board and open the device manager.
-5. Check that the emulator board appears in the Windows® device manager in the USB controllers lists (see Figure 4).
+4. Plug in the J-Link emulator board, and open the Device Manager.
+5. Check that the emulator board appears in the Windows® Device Manager in the USB controllers lists (see Figure 3).

-Figure 4.
+Figure 3.
 Device Manager